i8hamburgrz/git-hub-search-project/README.md

 # Search/Autocomplete Project

 This is a search project.
 As a user types, a box will provide the top 5 most relevant suggestions.
-The user can scroll through to auto complete their search.
+The user can scroll through to autocomplete their search.

 Some Features include:
 * Consumes the search endpoint from GitHub's developer api to query for search words.